NourNirabi/E-commerce-Sales-Analysis/README.md

    1. Product Performance: Classic Cars are the most popular, making up 39% of total sales.

    2. Seasonal Trends: Sales increase significantly during the holiday season (Q4).

-   3.Regional Distribution: North America and Europe are the leading markets.
+   3. Regional Distribution: North America and Europe are the leading markets.

-## 📝 Future Enhancements

-   - Implement automated data cleaning scripts for real-time updates.

-   - Add prediction models to forecast sales for the next quarter.

-   - Integrate with web scraping tools to update sales data from online platforms.

 ## 🤝 Contributing